-EDSS = Expanded Disability Status Scale
+- EDSS = Expanded Disability Status Scale

+- mIns = myo-inositol

 - tNAA = total N-acetyl aspartate

 - FID-MRSI = free-induction decay magnetic resonance spectroscopic imaging

 - MS = multiple sclerosis

 - NAWM = normal-appearing white matter

 - SWI = Susceptibility Weighted Imaging

 - tCr = total creatine

 - tCho = total choline

-Introduction
+1. Introduction

-Conventional T1- and T2-weighted magnetic resonance imaging (cMRI) is an integral part of diagnosis and treatment monitoring in Multiple Sclerosis (MS)[1]-[3].
-Yet, the biggest drawback of cMRI measures is the lack of strong correlation with disability status[4].
+T1- and T2-weighted magnetic resonance imaging (MRI) is an integral part of diagnosis and treatment monitoring in Multiple Sclerosis (MS)(Polman et al., 2011; Thompson et al., 2018; Filippi et al., 2022).
+Yet, the biggest drawback of MRI measures is the inability to fully explain the clinical status (McFarland, 1999).
 Currently established MRI techniques are not specific enough to assess the underlying pathological process, as they are sensitive only to macroscopic tissue damage.
-MR Spectroscopic Imaging (MRSI), however, can visualize pathology on a biochemical level by mapping the spatial distribution of various brain metabolites[5], [6].
-The most commonly reported abnormalities found in MS are decreased N-acetylaspartate (NAA; reflecting reduced neuronal/axonal integrity and function) and increased myo-inositol (mIns; a marker for astroglial hypertrophy and hyperplasia), which correlates with clinical impairment, and elevated choline (Cho; a marker of myelin turnover)[7]-[9].
+MR Spectroscopic Imaging (MRSI), however, can visualize pathology on a biochemical level by mapping the spatial distribution of various brain metabolites(Öz et al., 2014; Hangel et al., 2022).
+The most commonly reported abnormalities found in MS are decreased N-acetylaspartate (NAA; reflecting reduced neuronal/axonal integrity and function) and increased myo-inositol (mlns; a marker for astroglial hypertrophy and hyperplasia), which correlates with clinical impairment, and elevated choline (Cho; a marker of myelin turnover)(De Stefano et al., 2002; Filippi et al., 2003; Kirov et al., 2009).
 Susceptibility Weighted Imaging (SWI) can provide additional information about tissue microstructure and, specifically, iron deposition.
-Iron deposition has been described in a subset of chronically active lesions, which are usually defined as having a demyelinated core surrounded by a rim of reactive astrocytes and iron-laden microglia/macrophages[10] hypointense on SWI.
-These so-called iron-rim lesions have been linked to tissue damage, a more progressive disease course, and, thus, a worse clinical outcome[11]-[15].
+Iron rim lesions, a subset of chronically active lesions, which are usually defined as having a demyelinated core surrounded by a rim of reactive astrocytes and iron-laden microglia/macrophages(Martire et al., 2022), can be detected as hypointense paramagnetic rim lesions (PRLs) on SWI.
+These iron-rim lesions present early in lesion development as a contrast-enhanced active lesion with a phase rim that persists in its chronic stage.
+In contrast to lesions with only transient phase rim, they show less shrinkage and have been linked to tissue damage, a more progressive disease course, and, thus, a worse clinical outcome(Fischer et al., 2013; Absinta et al., 2016; Hametner et al., 2018; Luchetti et al., 2018; Absinta et al., 2019).
+Iron rims are observed to diminish over time, and the lesion may transition to an inactive stage and may eventually remyelinate(Dal-Bianco et al., 2017, 2021).

-A recent review article[10] has suggested iron-containing lesions as a new lesion biomarker for MS[16], as those lesions can be found in a high proportion of MS patients regardless of their clinical phenotype[12], [15], [17], [18].
-Furthermore, the high specificity of this technique to differentiate MS from MS-mimicking diseases[19], [20] and the potential to predict the conversion from radiologically isolated syndrome[21] and clinically isolated syndrome[22] has been shown.
+A recent review article(Martire et al., 2022) has suggested iron-containing lesions as a new lesion biomarker for MS(Kolb et al., 2022), as those lesions can be found in a high proportion of

+MS patients regardless of their clinical phenotype(Absinta et al., 2016; Dal-Bianco et al., 2017; Absinta et al., 2019; Kaunzner et al., 2019).
+Furthermore, the high specificity of this technique to differentiate MS from MS-mimicking diseases(Maggi et al., 2018; Filippi et al., 2019) and the potential to predict the conversion from radiologically isolated syndrome(Lim et al., 2022) and clinically isolated syndrome(Clarke et al., 2020) has been shown.

-Iron-containing lesions have mostly been studied regardless of their iron deposition subtype[23], [24] and their characteristic slow expansion is currently controversially discussed[25]-[27].
-7T MRI can, due to its higher spatial resolution, differentiate between iron-containing lesions with a distinct paramagnetic rim and those with a diffuse iron accumulation that involves the whole lesion[11].
-Furthermore, the higher spatial resolution at 7T enables the study of metabolic alterations during lesion development[28].
+Iron-containing lesions have mostly been studied regardless of their iron deposition subtype(Dal-Bianco et al., 2017, 2021) and their characteristic slow expansion is currently controversially discussed(Absinta & Dal-Bianco, 2021; Arnold et al., 2021; Enzinger, 2021).
+7T MRI can, due to its higher spatial resolution, differentiate between iron-containing lesions with a distinct paramagnetic rim (herein "rim") and those with a diffuse iron accumulation that involves the whole lesion(herein "area") (Hametner et al., 2018).
+Furthermore, the higher spatial resolution at 7T enables the study of metabolic alterations during lesion development(Lipka et al., 2023).